 Prescription drugs can be just as harmful as street drugs.
 Misuse and overdose of certain prescriptions can lead to serious health problems and death.
 Kids' brains and bodies aren't fully developed and may be even more susceptible to the dangers of prescription drugs.
 Now, more than ever, youth in Chelsea have the confidence to steer clear of prescription drug abuse and misuse.

 98% of Chelsea High School Students Don't Use Tobacco

 Teens these days know the dangers of cigarettes and tobacco.
 They're staying far away from smoking, which can lead to lung cancer, chronic bronchitis, and emphysema.
 According to the National Institute on Drug Abuse, smoking cigarettes also increases the risk of heart disease, which can lead to stroke or heart attack.
 Good thing 98% of high schoolers aren't using tobacco.

 The Michigan Profile for Healthy Youth Survey (MiPHY) is conducted by the Michigan Department of Education.
-The survey is given every two years to students in grades 7, 9, and 11.
+The survey is given electronically every two years to students in grades 7, 9, and 11.
+Students do not give their names and all of their answers are anonymous.
 The MiPHY survey was most recently conducted in the Chelsea School District in the spring of 2018.
 The results shown here reflect substance use by 9th and 11th graders in the past 30 days, which is the scientific standard for measuring regular substance use.